-Ward Priority Community Needs · 4.
-Allocation of social workers at Mokgwaneng, Ditholong, Mamaneng and Matatadibeng.
-5. Require an Integrated Community Registration Outreach Programme across the ward.
-6. Mobile SASSA paypoints required to visit all villages monthly and provide permanent paypoint facilities in the long run.
-Post Office and 1.
-Post boxes required at all villages except Tshikanosi Telecommunication 2.
-Tshikanosi Post Boxes require revamp and activation.
-3. Fully operational Post Office at Tshikanoshi and mini offices.
-4. Network towers across the ward 5.
-Fully operational Post Office at Mokgwaneng Housing .
-RDP Housing required for the next 5 years: Tshikanoshi - 550, Mokgwaneng - 200, Mamaneng - 190, Matadibeng - 60, Matlala (100), Ditholong (20) Sanitation 1.
-1000 VIP toilets required for the ward in current year and 3500 for next 5 years.
+Ward Priority Community Needs 5.
+Require an Integrated Community Registration Outreach Programme across the ward.
+Sanitation 1.
+3000 VIP toilets required in the ward.
 2. Toilets should be built in all Ward 6 villages.
-3. There are toilets that need to be drained all around Ward 6 Halls Tshikanoshi, Mokgwaneng and Mamaneng community hall needs renovation and extension as well as toilets.
-2. Ditholong, Matatadibeng need community halls.
-3. Renovation of Bareki Office 4.
-Mamaneng needs a Community Hall Education Libraries required at all schools.
-Education 2.
-Renovation of Matlala Primary School.
+3. There are toilets that need to be drained all around Ward 6 Housing 1.
+3000 RDP Housing required Tshikanoshi, Mokgwaneng, Mamaneng, Matadibeng, Matlala & Ditholong 2.
+Completion/extension/renovation of indigent and orphanage household Education 1.
+Libraries required at all schools.
+2. Renovation of Matlerekeng Primary School.
 3.New primary school required at Ga-Matlala 4.
 TVET College required for ward.
 5. Renovation of Mamaneng Primary School, Matatadibeng Primary School and Tlhakanang Secondary School.
 6. Scholar transport required for all schools in the ward 7.
 Consistent security at all schools to avoid vandalism.
-Solid Waste Refuse containers requires LED Jobs and training required.
-Support and empower youth agricultural cooperatives.
-LED 2.
-Shopping mall in the ward 3.
+Sports and recreation 1.
+Sports ground outside Mokgwaneng community hall.
+2. Sport facility (Stadium) required in Tshikanoshi to support the Diturupa and other cultural events.
+3. Sports ground required at Mamaneng.
+4. Scheduled re-graveling of community sports grounds across the ward.
+5. Sponsors needed for sports teams and players 6.
+Sponsors required to support beauty pageants held within the ward to supply free make-up, judge's payments and gifts.
+Electricity 1.
+30 High mast lights required for, Tshikanosi, Ditholong, Mamaneng, Matatadibeng and Mokgwaneng and Matlala-Ramoshebo 2.
+Eskom site office required at Matlerekeng LED Jobs and training required.
+Support and empower youth agricultural cooperatives. shopping mall in the ward 3.
 Jobs and training required for youth at Mokwaneng 4.
-Mokgwaneng requires assistance of funds for their agricultural activities Land use Title deeds required for land.
-Land usc The decas required for faild.
-Ward 7 Roads and stormwater 1.Stormwater required at Extension 6 and Ficus street waiu / Roads and stormwater 2.N11 through town to be widened to four lane highway 3.
+Mokgwaneng requires assistance of funds for their agricultural activities Halls 1.
+Tshikanoshi, Mokgwaneng and Mamaneng community hall needs renovation and extension as well as toilets.
+2. Ditholong, Matatadibeng need community halls.
+3. Renovation of Bareki Office 4.
+Mamaneng needs a Community Hall Solid Waste Refuse containers requires Land use Title deeds required for land. .
+The second second Ward Roads and stormwater 1.Stormwater required at Extension 6 and Ficus Street 7 2.N11 through town to be widened to four lane highway 3.
 Stormwater collapse at Extension 6 4.
-3 Metre deep ditches left by contractors are a danger as well as open and broken manholes 5.
+3-Meter-deep ditches left by contractors are a danger as well as open and broken manholes 5.
 Road surfaces damaged and need attention 6.
-Stormwater channels at the Silos need to be cleaned Moratorium on the sale of land Moratorium on the sale of land to be urgently lifted to allow investors to develop in Marble OI IAIIU Hall town Hall town
+Stormwater channels at the Silos need to be cleaned o.
+Stormwater channels at the Shos need to be cleaned